Asian American businesses are defending themselves against rise in anti-Asian violence

 “We have to start quantifying the economic effect of hate,” Heystek said.
 “We cannot ignore this grave threat to our economy.”

 Resentment against Asian Americans has long existed in this country.
-They’ve been a frequent scapegoat during economic woes, disease outbreaks and wartime propaganda.
+They’ve been a frequent scapegoat during economic woes and disease outbreaks, and in wartime propaganda.
 Racist incidents today are more easily recorded on smartphones and shared over social media, contributing to increased fear.

 There is no comprehensive data measuring anti-Asian hate crimes during the coronavirus pandemic.
 One in three female Asian American business owners reported experiencing anti-Asian sentiment, according to a 2020 survey by minority business organizations.